tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```
 - `FROM-WHERE` Produces a Binding Table

 We can think of the FROM and WHERE clauses specify a binding table, where the FROM clause specifies the pattern, and the WHERE clause does a post-filter of the matched pattern instances-- the result is a table, each row in the table is a pattern instance with the binding variables specified in the FROM clause as columns.
-In Example 1, the FROM clause produces a result table (a, e, p) where “a” is the Account variable, “e” is the “hasPhone” variable, and “p” is the Phone variable.
+In the above running example, the FROM clause produces a result table (a, e, p) where “a” is the Account variable, “e” is the “hasPhone” variable, and “p” is the Phone variable.

 - `ACCUM` Loops Each Row in the Binding Table